SUNET/eduid-developer/README.md

 Start all the containers with the Makefile in this repository.

 The first time it will ask you for sudo rights to be able to write in your /etc/hosts.
+You also need to write the configuration to etcd before anything can start, see etcd configuration below.

 ##### Linux Docker environment: